l4rm4nd/F2BFilters/README.md

 cd F2BFilters

 # adjust the docker-compose.yml as well as jail.d/, action.d/ and filter.d/ configs
+# especially enable your preferred jails in the jail.d/jail.local config

 # run the fail2ban docker container
 docker compose up -d